-The reported dollar value in the Stock Awards column is equal to the compensation expense recognized in our 2006 financial statements for awards of restricted share units made to the named executive officers in 2006 and prior years.
-The compensation expense was determined under Financial Accounting Standards Board Statement of Financial Accounting Standards No. 123 (revised 2004) Share-Based Payments ("FAS 123R" or "SFAS 123R").
-The determination of compensation expense under FAS 123R takes into account, among other things, the number of restricted share units awarded, dividend equivalents related to the restricted share units, the grant date fair value of the restricted share unit awards, and the conditions to vesting of the restricted share unit awards.
-For additional information about the assumptions we used in calculating such compensation expense, see Note 12 in our Notes to Consolidated Financial Statements, Employee Benefit Plans, Stock Based Compensation Plans, found in our Annual Report on Form 10-K for the period ended December 31, 2006, which is incorporated herein by reference.
+The reported dollar value in the Stock Awards column of the Summary Compensation Table is equal to the compensation expense recognized in our 2007 financial statements for awards of restricted share units made to the named executive officers in 2007 and prior years.
+The compensation expense was determined under Financial Accounting Standards Board Statement of Financial Accounting Standards No. 123 (revised 2004) Share-Based Payment ("SFAS 123R").
+The determination of compensation expense under SFAS 123R takes into account, among other things, the number of restricted share units awarded, dividend equivalents related to the restricted share units, the grant date fair value of the restricted share unit awards, and the conditions to vesting of the restricted share unit awards.
+For additional information about the assumptions we used in calculating such compensation expense, see Note 12 in our Notes to Consolidated Financial Statements, Employee Benefit Plans, Stock Based Compensation Plans, found in our Annual Report on Form 10-K for the period ended December 31, 2007, which is incorporated herein by reference.

-The reporting of compensation expense in the Stock Awards column makes the amounts for 2006 not comparable to amounts reported in prior years, which were determined using a different methodology.
-Comparisons of the amounts between named executive officers are also difficult to make because awards were made on different dates, with different accounting methodologies used to determine the related compensation expense depending on the date of the award, as we explain below.
-The reported dollar value of compensation expense in the Summary Compensation Table is different from both the grant date fair value of restricted share unit awards made in 2006 (see the Grants of Plan-Based Awards table below) and the market value of restricted share units on the date of vesting in 2006 (see the Option Exercises and Stock Vested table below).
+The reporting of compensation expense in the Stock Awards column makes the amounts for 2006 and 2007 not comparable to amounts reported in prior years, which were determined using a different methodology.
+Comparisons of the amounts between named executive officers for 2006 are also difficult to make because awards were made on different dates, with different accounting methodologies used to determine the related compensation expense depending on the date of the award, as we explain below.
+The reported dollar value of compensation expense in the Summary Compensation Table is different from both the grant date fair value of restricted share unit awards made in 2007 (see the Grants of Plan-Based Awards table below) and the market value of restricted share units on the date of vesting in 2007 (see the Option Exercises and Stock Vested table below).